 BestReviews has been on the case, checking out all the latest models and most recent developments in backpacking tents.
 The models we recommend provide a range of solutions to suit different budgets.
-Our comprehensive backpacking tent buying guide looks at the important features in more detail.

-There are three main questions you need to answer when choosing a backpacking tent, and , to a large extent, the first two questions are interrelated:
+There are three main questions you need to answer when choosing a backpacking tent, and to a large extent the first two questions are interrelated:

-Obviously one-person tents are the lightest and most compact, but a good two-person tent isn’t much heavier and is probably what you want if you’re traveling with a partner.
+One-person tents are the lightest and most compact, but a good two-person tent isn’t much heavier and is probably what you want if you’re traveling with a partner.
 Four- and even six-person backpacking tents are available for larger groups.
 Physical size when packed is also worth checking.

 We all have our physical differences, so it’s important to check the specifications of the pitched tent.
 It’s unlikely you’ll be able to stand inside it, but unless you’re going very minimal, you’ll probably want to sit, so internal height needs to be looked at.
 Tall or large campers might struggle with some one-person tents, particularly the low-profile type.

 Judging tent size based on pictures and dimensions you see online can be a bit of a challenge, but there are a couple of easy things you can do to get a real-world visualization.